arthurross88/minimal-mistakes/page1.md

       height: 100vh; /* 100% of the viewport height */
     }
     .center-text {
-        font-size: 24px; /* Adjust the font size as needed */
+      font-size: 2em; /* Adjust the font size as needed */
       text-align: center;
       color: goldenrod; /* Set the text color to goldenrod */ }
     /* Additional styles for better formatting */
     #newText {
-        font-size: 14px; /* Adjust the font size as needed */
+      font-size: 1em; /* Adjust the font size as needed */
-      max-width: 800px;
+      max-width: 80%; /* Adjust the maximum width */
       margin: 0 auto;
       color: goldenrod; /* Set the text color to goldenrod */
       display: flex;